m-reza-rahman/weblogic-on-azure/javaee/README.md

 * Specify the Password to be Secret123! (do not forget the exclamation point).
 * Hit 'Review+create', then 'Create'.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal, go to 'All resources'.
 Enter `<your suffix>` into the filter box and press enter.
-* Find and click on weblogic-cafe-db-`<your suffix>`.
+* Find and click on websphere-cafe-db-`<your suffix>`.
 * Under Settings, open the connection security panel.
    * Toggle "Allow access to Azure services" to "Yes".
    * Toggle "Enforce SSL connection" to "DISABLED".
    * Hit Add client IP.
 This allows connection to the database from the IP you are currently using to access Azure.
 As a precaution, verify the IP entered is actually your IP.
 You can do this by googling "what is my ip".
-Hit Save.
+Click Save.

 ## Setting Up WebLogic
 The next step is to get the application up and running.
 Follow the steps below to do so.